 - or INF1100 – Introduction to programming with scientific applications (continued)

 Recommended previous knowledge

-Bachelor degree in geosciences, FAM or related topics.
+It is recommended to have a bachelor degree in geosciences, physics or related topics.

 The course includes lectures and computer laboratory work, approx. 4 hours per week.
 There will be 2-6 days mandatory hours in experimental and numerical computer Laboratory.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Study administration, email address: email@example.com

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

 All mandatory activities must be approved in order for the student to take the final exam.